 If your network administrators are like ours here at TechRepublic/CNET, this Vista-to-XP remote connection is not a supported configuration yet.
 That means you could be on your own when it comes to troubleshooting.

-But that doesn’t mean we can’t help each other out.
-I have been using this setup only a few days, and I have yet to run into problems, but I am going to assume that some of you have.
-Share any problems you may be having with the remote connection scenario and tell us what steps you took to troubleshoot them.
-This remote configuration is only going to increase in frequency; we should at least try to overcome whatever gremlins may be lurking.
+But that doesn't mean we can't help each other out.
+I have been using this setup only a few days and I have yet to run into problems, but I am going to assume that some of you have.
+Share any problems you may be having with the remote connection scenario and tell us what steps you took to troubleshoot it.
+This remote configuration is only going to increase in frequency; we should at least try to overcome whatever gremlins may lurk in the wings.